Danee1852/Job-advertisement-front-end/README.md

 # About project: :bulb:

 It is a front-end part of my main project which I'm still developing.
-It is a web job advertisement site which is build witch using ReactJs Library.
+It is a job advertisement site which is build with using ReactJs Library.

 #
 <table class="table table-dark table-striped">